Is the news media is partisan to the left or not?

 Imagine being a medic arriving at a scene of a massive accident with lots of wounded people all around you.
 Triage, the practice of medical priority, means that you won’t tend to those who are screaming the loudest first; they have enough energy and life spark to shout and make noise.
-If saving lives is your priority, you should be tending to those who can’t even make noise to save themselves.
+If saving lives is the medic’s priority, he or she should prioritise those who can’t even make noise to save themselves.

 If the medic, however well-intentioned or righteous, takes it upon him- or herself to save people based on group identity, the whole medical system will quickly start to break down from within.